zwindler/demystifions-kubernetes/README.md

 ### Cleanup

-You should clear the `/var/lib/kubelet` directory and remove the `/usr/bin/runc` binary
+You should clear the `/var/lib/kubelet` directory and remove the `/usr/bin/runc` and `/usr/local/bin/kubectl` binaries